pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Telemetry is built in for er9x and ersky9x TXs.

 To enable telemetry on a Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).

-Note: DSM telemetry is not available on er9x due to alack of flash space.
+Note: DSM telemetry is not available on er9x due to a lack of flash space.

 Enabling telemetry on a 9XR PRO and may be other TXs does not require any hardware modifications.
 The additional required serial pin is already available on the TX back module pins.